Types of College Loans to Consider

 The interest rate on all types of federal student loans is fixed and may be higher or lower than on private student loans.
 Payments on federal student loans are not due until you graduate, leave school or drop below half-time enrollment.

 To apply for a federal student loan, you must complete and submit a Free Application for Federal Student Aid (FAFSA) form.
 Based on the results of your FAFSA form, your school will send you a financial aid offer, which may include federal student loans.
+Consolidation loans require a different application and process.

 The interest rate on private student loans may be variable or fixed and may be higher or lower than on federal student loans depending on your credit history and the loan terms and options you choose.
 Private student loans are typically taken out by the student (usually with a creditworthy cosigner), although some private student loans are also available to parents and legal guardians.
 Some private student loans may require that you make payments on the loan while you are still in school, while others let you defer repayment until after you leave school.
-However, even if you defer repayment, interest will start accruing as soon as you receive the loan.
+However, even if you defer repayment, interest will usually start accruing as soon as you receive the loan.